hzxGoForward/hzxcmd/README.md

 # hzxcmd
-a cmd tool implementation by Rust andclap
+a cmd tool implementation by Rust and clap